rachelbaker/Async-Social-Sharing/readme.txt

 == Changelog ==
+= 1.6.2 =
+* Fixed bug where previous plugin users could not disable the css without removing and then re-adding the plugin.
+* Updated compatibility to support 3.5

 = 1.6.1 =
 * Fixed bug where widgets were not displaying on pages if option was specified.